solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

   $CLUSTER2
 ```

-** Problems? **
-meshctl tries to automatically detect the management server endpoint, but sometimes this can fail.
+** Problems? ** meshctl tries to automatically detect the management server endpoint, but sometimes this can fail.
 If that happens, it can be supplied manually.
 Follow the steps [here](problems-manual-registration.md) if you run into this.

 4. Verify proper installation by opening the Gloo Mesh UI by running `meshctl dashboard`.
 Click [here](problems-dashboard.md) if that command did not work.
 You should see

-## Lab 3 - Deploy Istio <a name="Lab-3"></a>
+## Lab 3 - Deploy Istio on the Workload Clusters<a name="Lab-3"></a>

 1. Install [istioctl](https://istio.io/latest/docs/setup/getting-started/)